aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/documents/save-webpage/_index.md

 weight: 80
 ---

-This REST API allows you to load a new document from the web into the file with any supported format of data.
+This REST API saves a Web page into a Word document format.

 The request parameters are given below:

 |Parameter Name|Type|Description|
 | :- | :- | :- |